iotaledger/susee-streams-poc/README.md

   If option '--wallet-file' is not used, a default filename 'wallet-<APPLICATION-NAME>.txt' is used.
   If the file does not exist, a new seed is created and stored in a new wallet file.
 Otherwise the seed stored in the wallet file is used.<br>

   As the wallet file contains the plain text seed (not encrypted) make absolutely sure to<br>
   **DO NOT USE THIS WALLET FOR PRODUCTION PURPOSES**<br>
   Instead implement the [SimpleWallet trait](streams-tools/src/plain_text_wallet.rs) using a secure wallet library like [stronghold](https://github.com/iotaledger/stronghold.rs).
   <br><br>
   The *Management Console* uses the seed to derive seeds for each managed channel.
-  The channel seed is derived from the main seed stored in the wallet file and a seed-derivation-phrase stored in the the local SQLite3 database file.
+  The channel seed is derived from the main seed, stored in the wallet file, and a seed-derivation-phrase, stored in the the local SQLite3 database file.<br>

-  <br><br>
   *ESP32 Sensor*<br>
   Currently a dummy wallet providing a static seed phrase is used.
 For production purposes this needs to be replaced with a randomly generated seed that is stored in